nayak-03/Archini-Nayak-eGain-Chatbot-Project/README.md

 ---

 ### Exception Safety

-A smooth and error-free user experience reflects well on the company.
-The customer should never have a broken or buggy interface.
+I wanted the user experience to be smooth and error-free.
 Since users can often provide invalid or incomplete inputs, I wanted robust error handling.
 Examples include:

 - Accepting only “yes” or “no” responses for "yes or no" questions.
 - Identifying correctly formatted tracking numbers, and allowing retries for mistyped numbers.